Best Fishing in Oregon

 Get more information in Tillamook Bay Fishing, Crabbing and Clamming.

 This spot just southwest of Tillamook is not a popular fishing bay, since there are no major rivers feeding into it to draw in salmon and other large fish.
 While there are vast flats, some of which are great for clamming, the crabbing is largely confined to the area near the mouth of the bay on either side of the Netarts Boat Basin.

-There are no jetties at Netarts Bay and lots of shallow spots, either of which can lead to treacherous conditions for the newcomer, so it's not always the best place for beginners to get into crabbing.
+There are no jetties at Netarts Bay and lots of shallow spots, so stick to the areas closer to the boat basin for the safest crabbing.

 However, Netarts Bay easily has some of the best and most consistent crabbing on the Oregon coast for reasonably skilled boaters.
 The lack of major tributaries and a vigorous tidal exchange keeps the bay plenty salty, just to the crabs’ liking.
 This is a go-to spot when other bays, like nearby Tillamook Bay just to the north, are poor for crabbing due to high river inflows.
 If you’re going out later in the season, this might be a top choice.

 There is a public ramp and some supplies available, with additional options in nearby Tillamook.
 There is no dock crabbing here.

 For more information, read Netarts Bay Crabbing, Clamming and Fishing.